 Figure 5-2 shows the major elements used in the loopback and pattern tests available in the Line Driver.
 Each block has several functions.
 Following Figure 5-2 are descriptions that show how the elements are used during test modes.

 Figure 5-2.
-The major elements used in loopback and pattern tests in the Line Driver.
+The major elements used in the loopback and pattern tests.

 Framer